Pankajtanwarbanna/pankajtanwarbanna/articles/the-basics-you-need-to-know-about-kafka-graphic-explanation-ahead.md

 ### Partitions

 Ok, I have a confession 😟.
 I lied.
-A Kafka topic is not just a single queue.
-It’s a combination of queues which helps kafka scale.
-Every queue is called partition.
+A Kafka topic is not just a single pipe.
+It’s a combination of pipes which helps kafka scale.
+Every pipe is called partition.

 ![Kafka Partitions](https://cdn.hashnode.com/res/hashnode/image/upload/v1621057324608/JkGOEbzmA.png)